-American bass Andrew Munn is cutting an exciting profile in his budding career as an acclaimed performer and creator.
-This season he will debut as Doctor Grenvil in Verdi's La Traviata and as Specialist Swanson in the world premiere of Huang Ruo's An American Soldier with The Opera Theatre of Saint Louis.
-As featured soloist and librettist, he is collaborating with Rome Prize winning composer Nina C. Young on Making Tellus, an operatic exploration of humanity's relationship to the Earth, commissioned by The Library of Congress.
-He completes his graduate studies at The Juilliard School in May 2018.
+Bass Andrew Munn is cutting an exciting profile in his budding career.
+Among his engagements in the upcoming season are debuts with Opera Theatre of Saint Louis as Doctor Grenvil in Verdi's La Traviata, Specialist Swanson in the world premiere of Huang Ruo's An American Soldier, and staring as Seneca in Berlin Opera Festival’s production of Monteverdi’s L’Incoronazione di Poppea.
+As featured soloist and librettist, he is collaborating with Rome Prize winning composer Nina C. Young on Making Tellus, an operatic exploration of humanity's relationship to the Earth, commissioned by the Koussevitzky Fund at The Library of Congress.
+He completed his graduate studies at The Juilliard School in May 2018.